 The United States Women’s Artistic Gymnastics national team is one of the most successful in the world.
 Being one of the most successful teams in the world, including gold medal wins in the London and Rio Olympics, the program is also very strict.
 Furthermore, the US gymnasts program has trained many successful athletes such as Gabby Douglas, who won the All-Around title in London, and Simone Biles, who won four Olympic gold medals.

-Leading up to the sexual abuse scandal, many gymnasts complained about Doctor Larry Nassar, claiming that he sexualy abused them during treatments he performed.
+Leading up to the sexual abuse scandal, many gymnasts complained about Doctor Larry Nassar, claiming that he sexually abused them during treatments he performed.
 The abuse of Nassar was first reported in 1997 by multiple gymnasts.
 However, these claims were ignored.
 It is heartbreaking to think that this horrific event could have been stopped decades ago if the committee listened to the gymnasts.
 There were eight times where gymnasts filed complaints towards Nassar before 2016, and each time represented a failed reaction by the US gymnasts committee.
-Many gymnasts claimed to have their voice silenced.
+Many gymnasts claimed to have their voices silenced.
 The complaints were disregarded and ignored by the committee.
 Instead, they listened to Nassar, who claims that all treatments that he performs are necessary for recovery.

 The mishandling of athletes is a very common issue in the sports community.
 Due to the want for winning championships and medals, the well-being and concerns of the athlete are sometimes ignored.
 The Larry Nassar sexual abuse case is a perfect example of it.
 The concerns of the gymnasts he abused were ignored and silenced.
 This is a huge case of mishandling because the committee tried to cover the abuse up instead of helping gymnasts and ensuring their safety.